Malleable Iron Range Company

 Malleable Iron Range Company was a company that produced kitchen ranges made of malleable iron and other related products.
 The company existed from 1896 to 1985.
-Its primary trademark was Monarch and was often referred to as the Monarch Company.
+Its primary trademark was Monarch and it was often referred to as the Monarch Company.

 History

 Early years

 The Malleable Iron Range Company was founded in St. Louis, Missouri, in 1896 by Silas McClure and A. C. Terrell.
 The company was incorporated in 1899 with Monarch as a trademark.

 In 1900 the Dauntless Stove Manufacturing Company of Omaha, Nebraska, became indebted to the Beaver Dam Malleable Iron Works for $5000 for castings ordered by Dauntless from the Iron Works.
 Consequently, the machinery and equipment of Dauntless was moved to Beaver Dam, Wisconsin.
 In January, 1901, a new company was organized in Beaver Dam under the name Dauntless Manufacturing Company.